 - The application process is similar with all MBA programs, but read instructions carefully to make sure you understand what a specific school requests.

-- Essays personalize your application.
-This is your opportunity to tell us why you applied to the program, what you can offer as a student in the program, and what you expect from an MBA program.
+- The cover letter is your opportunity to tell us why you applied to the program, what you can offer as a student in the program, and what you expect from an MBA program.

 - Your resume should be professional and succinct – just as you would present to a potential employer.
 Be prepared to discuss any part of your resume during your admissions interview.

-- Schools require between 2 and 3 letters of recommendation from each applicant.
-We suggest you ask people who will write positive things about you.
-Someone who knows you and can provide examples that show you are a good employee, colleague or student.
+- We suggest you ask someone who knows you and can provide examples that show you are a good employee, colleague or student.
 If it has been a while since you talked with your recommender, take him or her to lunch as a courtesy to bring them up to speed on your career.

 Do not ask the president of a company to write a recommendation if he or she does not know you.
 Without specific knowledge of your career, abilities or potential, the recommender cannot provide examples and cannot write a detailed recommendation.
 This will hurt more than it will help.

 - Treat an interview for your MBA program as you would a job interview.
 Dress appropriately.
 This is the time to show your business etiquette.
 We are looking for potential leaders, so if you interview well for your MBA program, we expect you will interview well for your post-MBA job.

 Be prepared to provide examples of your leadership potential, to inform the interviewer about your successes, to give reasons for your choice in applying to the MBA program at XYZ University, and to ask questions of the program/school.